zfox23/Spatial-Audio-API-Examples/examples/nodejs/testingbot/README.md

-# Testing Bots - JavaScript
+# Testing Bots Example
-The Testing Bots code lets us add bots/npcs to a Space.
+The Testing Bots code lets you add bots/npcs to a space.
 Bots can be given specific properties and can be programmed to carry out actions.

 Bots can:
  - be controlled from scripts that you write;